The ONLY La Fortuna, Costa Rica Guide You Need

 Night Tours

-It’s incredible to experience the jungle at night, and there is no better wat to do so than with a night tour.
-You’ll see reptiles you’ve never seen before, plants that come alive and night and more.
+It’s incredible to experience the jungle at night, and there is no better way to do so than with a night tour.
+You’ll see reptiles you’ve never seen before, plants that come alive and night, and more.
 Kids especially love a night tour because, well, it’s just fun to walk around with a flashlight or a headlamp.
 Right?
 I love the night tours at Eco Centro Denaus.

 La Fortuna Waterfall

 I include this on the list because the La Fortuna Waterfall is one of the most iconic waterfalls in the country.
-The hike to the falls is short but steep, and once you arrive you can bathe in the laguna at the base of the falls.
+The hike to the falls is short but steep, and once you arrive, you can bathe in the laguna at the base of the falls.

 I personally think the falls have become quite overcrowded over the years, and the admission price is steep.
-If you are traveling elsewhere in the country where there are waterfalls then I’d skip the La Fortuna Waterfall. the iconic Blue Waterfall is only about an hour away, and a much better waterfall to view.
+If you are traveling elsewhere in the country where there are waterfalls, then I’d skip the La Fortuna Waterfall.
+The iconic Blue Waterfall is only about an hour away, and a much better waterfall to view.

 LOOKING TO PLAN YOUR TRIP TO COSTA RICA?
 START WITH OUR POST ON PLANNING A TRIP TO COSTA RICA.